AdobeDocs/experience-manager-cloud-service.en/help/release-notes/universal-editor/current.md

 exl-id: d16ed78d-d5a3-45bf-a415-5951e60b53f9
 ---

-# Universal Editor 2024.11.28 Release Notes {#release-notes}
+# Universal Editor 2024.12.02 Release Notes {#release-notes}

-These are the release notes for the 28 November 2024 release of the Universal Editor.
+These are the release notes for the 2 December 2024 release of the Universal Editor.

 >[!TIP]
 >